May 6 - 7, 2025

 Frequently Asked Question

-The 2025 Patient Safety Conference takes place on Tuesday, May 6th, 2025 from 9:00am to 5:00pm, with an ice cream social from 4 to 5 p.m. and cocktail hour starting at 6 p.m.
+The 2025 Patient Safety Conference takes place on Tuesday, May 6th, 2025 from 9:00am to 5:00p.m.
 The second day will begin on Wednesday, May 7th from 9:00am to 4:00pm.
 Located at the University of North Texas Health Science Center 3500 Camp Bowie Blvd, Fort Worth, TX, 76107 inside the Cart E Everett.
 Education &.
 Administration building.

 Everyone’s welcome.
+(Only 21+ years of age are allowed to attend cocktail hour).
 We hope to have attendees that are passionate or even interested in patient safety!

 Parking information coming soon!